Great White Shark Swims Along Jersey Shore Coast

-A Great White Shark was reported swimming along the Jersey Shore coast.
+A Great White Shark was spotted swimming along the Jersey Shore coast.

 She has moved 49 miles in the last three days and has covered 5,033 miles in the last 165 days, OCEARCH says.

-Sharks will "ping" when their dorsal fin is above the surface longe enough to be detected by a satellite.
+Sharks will "ping" when their dorsal fin is above the surface long enough to be detected by a satellite.

 Andromache was first tagged in August 2020 in Cape Cod.